ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 Also works on FireTV, where my tests were with a FireTV TV (not stick or box) and the Button Mapper (flar2) app.
 I gotta say the $9 Onn is pretty ideal tho -- once set up it can be standalone.
 It draws 1.7 Watts always-on, so who knows?
 You might have more Onns than you have TVs (cuz for example your kitchen and patio are more likely to have Sonos speakers than TVs).

+## Peculiarities of Sideloaded Apps

+I believe Automate will NOT need any permissions, so if it prompts and one of the choices is "Never" then choose that.
+Prolly cuz it's not really meant for TV, sometimes it seems to forget the app-specific presentation of permission checkboxes which is confusing but prolly best ignored.

+Please have a bluetooth mouse available for pairing with your TV whenever frustration might set in, with all these apps.

+I use CX File Explorer on all my phones and TVs for creating app backups (APKs), file transfers, etc.

 ## UPnP

 My recommendation for understanding UPnP is to experiment with a UPnP Explorer app.
 For Android that's UPnP Explorer, if you're on iPhone I believe uPnP Mate would be your go-to.